acmoles/portfolio/portfolio/projects/toucanbox.md

 ### Lessons learnt

-The only disappointment with this project was how long it took to access the valuable outcomes.
+The only disappointment was how long it took to access the valuable outcomes.
 As the only full-time member of the project team I needed to split my time between management and UX design.
 Although I relished the varied work, combined with the developer bottleneck, the delay between identifying problems and applying remedies was costly.
+Upon my urging, we addressed this issue by hiring a specialised front-end developer and a product manager.

 <!-- I was the only full-time member of the project team; coordinating the research, executing the design process, writing front-end code, planning tests and shipping releases.
 We were a small team with many competing priorities and a limited budget.
 This meant a delay between identifying the problems and releasing the improvements.